AisaacO/pedvcfsim/README.md

 python pedtovcfsim.py -i test.ped -t 0.25 -n 1 -e 0.005 -c 30 -m 3 -a 2 -s 99 -o test.vcf

 To get help on usage parameters, just type ```python pedvcfsim.py -h```

+### Contribution

+To contribute, please read [CONTRIBUTING.md](https://github.com/AisaacO/pedvcfsim/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.